tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 <li>Use <code>projection(cut=true)</code> to flatten the set of pieces</li>
 <li>Render and export to <code>.dxf</code></li>
 </ul>
-<p>In order to test the kerf and joint clearance, I directly used the hexagon pieces in my design and proceeded with these following values of kerf width: 0.05mm, 0.1mm, 0.15mm, 0.2mm.</p>
+<p>In order to test the kerf width and joint clearance, I directly used the hexagon pieces in my design and proceeded with these following values of kerf width: 0.05mm, 0.1mm, 0.15mm, 0.2mm.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/openscad-2.png" class="img-fluid w-100"/>
 <p></p>
-<h6>Kerf test and final cut</h6>
+<h6>Joint clearance test and final cut</h6>
 <p>I used the same Trotec Speedy 100 machine used in the group test to cut my pieces.
 I'm really slow and careless when it comes to machines.
 I kept forgetting the necessary steps, and I had to ask people "Where did he click to do this?" or "Where should I click to do that?" all the time.
 Big thanks to everyone!</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-03/rhino-2.png" class="img-fluid w-100"/>
 <p></p>